CACCINI: Amarilli / various versions by Tito Schipa, Emma Kirkby and Cecilia Bartoli (see Collections)

 Thomas Campion was one of the five or six best British lute song composers, of which group John Dowland was the undisputed king.
 The above songs and performers are unquestionably the best.

 Joseph Cantaloube is a one-work composer in the minds of most listeners, but his Songs of the Auvergne are just so compelling and fascinating that they still exert a tremendous pull on audiences.
-The Madeleine Grey recording is the work’s first, and her folk-singer-like voice remains perfect for the music.
-Of the various later recordings by conventional sopranos, I prefer the late Arlene Augér to all others, and Yan Pascal Tortelier’s conducting captures the spirit of the music perfectly.
+The Madeleine Grey recording is the work’s first, albeit quite abridged, and her folk-singer-like voice remains perfect for the music.
+But if you live to be 100, you’ll never hear another performance of these songs as excellent as Davrath’s for the simple reason that her slightly edgy (but pure) soprano voice bore a strong resemblance to many European folk singers, just as, in a slightly different way, Madeleine Grey’s voice did.
+A classic recording never to be surpassed, and so far as I’ve been able to find, the only one that includes all 30 songs.

 CAROLLO: Starry Night for String Orchestra.
 Anguish (in Every Household).
 Transcendence (in the Age of War)* Nothing Shall Come of This / Moravian Philharmonic Orchestra; Peter Vronsky, *Jan Kucéra, conductors / Quartet No. 1: A Worded Grey Enigma / Vit Muzik, violinist; Marian Pavlik, cellist; Lucie Kaucka, pianist; Ales Janecek, clarinetist / Moravian Sax in the Afternoon / Brno Saxophone Quartet / Navona Records NV5844